Gajner, Kanpur: Cuisine

 Wheat forms the staple diet of North India and is usually served in the form of roti or chapatis along with subzi (vegetarian curry dishes).

 Languages

 The native languages of Gajner are Hindi and Urdu, with most people being bilingual.

 Festivals

 People celebrate Holi at the end of winter, on the last full moon of the lunar month Phalgun (Phalgun Purnima in February or March).

 The second festival of Gajner is Dussehra, where the town holds a fair.

 The third and biggest festival celebrating in Gajner is Diwali.
 Diwali is a five-day festival which formally begins two days before the night of Diwali, and ends two days thereafter.

 Communities

 All the villages near Gajner are predominantly Hindu, with Gajner itself being predominantly Rajputs and including various ethnic groups such as the Kurmi, Sachan, Brahmins, Ahirs, Banias, Dalits and Muslims.

 Communication

 There is a sub-post office at Gajner.

+Markets in Gajner

+Galla Mandi Gajner

+A grain/wholesale market (galla mandi) in Gajner town where local traders and farmers buy and sell agricultural commodities like cereals and pulses on Saturday and Wednesday every weeks.

+Sabji Mandi Gajner

+A vegetable market in Gajner for retail and wholesale produce sales.

+A major market intersection and general marketplace area in Gajner where shops and vendors are located in all routes Moosanagar-Gajner- Raipur road and Gajner - Nabipur road.

+These markets serve as local trade hubs for agricultural and daily goods in and around Gajner town in Kanpur Dehat, Uttar Pradesh.